ecomfe/san-cli/README.md

 ## 🎉 Features

--   Complete project scaffolding.
+-   Complete project scaffolding
--   webpack-based with zero configuration.
+-   webpack-based with zero configuration
--   Extensible command line and webpack packaging plugins.
+-   Extensible command line and webpack packaging plugins

 San CLI takes into account the San ecosystem while trying to achieve universal configuration.
 At the beginning of the design phase, we aimed to be not limited to the San application scope, but to make a general and customizable front-end development tooling.